-Initial Coverage stage - This is the stage before your total drug costs, including amounts you have paid and what your plan has paid on your behalf for the year, have reached \$4,020.
+Initial Coverage stage - This is the stage before your total drug costs, including amounts you have paid and what your plan has paid on your behalf for the year, have reached \$4,130.

-Late enrollment penalty (LEP) - An amount that may be added to your monthly premium for Medicare prescription drug coverage if you go without creditable coverage (coverage that is expected to pay, on average, at least as much as standard Medicare prescription drug coverage) for a continuous period of 63 days or more.
+Late enrollment penalty (LEP) - An amount that may be added to your monthly premium for Medicare prescription drug coverage if you go without creditable coverage (coverage that is expected to pay, on average, at least as much as standard Medicare prescription drug coverage) for a continuous period of 63 days or more after you are first eligible to join a Part D plan.
 You pay this higher amount as long as you have a Medicare drug plan.
 There are some exceptions.
 For example, if you receive Extra Help from Medicare to pay your prescription drug plan costs, the late enrollment penalty rules do not apply to you.
 If you receive Extra Help, you do not pay an LEP.